messatrt/pokedexcli/README.md

 # pokedexcli
-This is project to test my go knowledge
+This is a project to test my go knowledge